filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-pipeline/index.md

 The PC2 task uses the Poseidon hashing algorithm over the Merkle Tree DAG that was created in PC1.
 In short: PC2 validates PC1.

 Where PC1 is very CPU-bound, PC2 is executed on GPU.
 This task is also notably shorter than PC1.
 PC2 typically runs for 10-20 minutes on a capable GPU.
-This requires a GPU of 24+GB memory and 8000+ CUDA cores / shading units (in case of NVIDIA).
+This requires a GPU of 10+ GB of memory and 3500+ CUDA cores / shading units (in case of NVIDIA).
 Slower GPU's are possible but might create a bottleneck in the sealing pipeline.

+For best performance compile lotus with cuda support instead of OpenCL : [CUDA Setup](https://lotus.filecoin.io/tutorials/lotus-miner/cuda/)

 In case of a [Snap Deal]({{<relref "snap-deals">}}) an existing CC sector is filled with data.
-The PC1-task does not run again but the snapping process employs the PC2 task to add the data to the sector.
+The PC1-task does not run again but the snapping process employs the replica-update and prove-replica-update task to add the data to the sector which you can run on the PC2 worker or on a separate worker depending on your sealing pipeline capacity.

 When PC2 is done for a sector, a "precommit" message is posted on-chain.
-Lotus will batch these messages to avoid sending messages to the chain for every single sector.
+Lotus will batch these messages (if batching is configured) to avoid sending messages to the chain for every single sector.
 Next to batching there is a configured timeout interval (24h by default) after which the message will be sent on-chain.
 These configuration parameters are found in the `.lotusminer/config.toml` file.

 If you want to force the precommit-message on-chain (for testing purposes for instance), run: